Herb.jl: A Unifying Program Synthesis Library: Program Synthesis

 \begin{example}[Partial Program] The program

-contains two holes with non-terminals \texttt{Int}, that still need to be filled, and is thus partial. \end{example}
+contains two holes with non-terminals $\{\texttt{Int}, \texttt{Int}\}$, that still need to be filled, and is thus partial. \end{example}

-Various search strategies exist to traverse the space of possible programs effectively, e.g., by removing redundant programs or by reusing information from previously useful programs.
-In general, search methods can be categorized into two families: A \emph{top-down search} begins with the start symbol of the grammar as the root node, and iteratively tries to fill the holes by applying derivation rules from the grammar.
-A \emph{bottom-up search} starts from concrete programs and combines concrete programs to construct bigger ones according to derivation rules.
+Various search strategies exist to efficiently traverse the space of possible programs.
+In general, search methods can be categorized into three families: A \emph{top-down search} begins with the start symbol of the grammar as the root node, and iteratively tries to fill the holes by applying derivation rules from the grammar.
+A \emph{bottom-up search} starts from complete programs and combines concrete programs to construct bigger ones according to derivation rules.
+A \emph{stochastic search}, like genetic programming and Markov-Chain-Monte-Carlo methods (MCMC), samples an initial program and repetitively modifies the program by removing and re-sampling parts of the program.